predoiua/predoiua.github.io/tutorials/linux/lfcs/rhcsa_guide.md

 #### Managing basic permissions

 - no rights inheritance
 - read on directory = list content of that directory.
-To read a file you need permission on folder
+To read a file you need permission on file.
 - write on file, doesn't grant right to delete or modify permissions.
 Need write on directory to create files or change permissions on files.
 - execute will never be set by default.
 On folder it allows cd in it.